matheusrocha89/deputies/README.md

 The app is made in React Native and uses the Apollo GraphQL Client to connect to the server and consume the data.

+## Dependencies

+To run this project you need to have the open GraphQL API running locally in your machine, so go the [project page](https://github.com/matheusrocha89/graphql-camara-deputados) and check the documentation to see how to run the server locally.

 ## How to run

 First clone the project, after that install the dependencies: